 - In May 2017, China National Chemical Corp (ChemChina) announced it would acquire 94.7% of Syngenta.
 In late May 2017, ChemChina announced that it had issued USD 20 billion worth of perpetual bonds and preference shares to finance the acquisition.

-- In April 2017, DJI Technology announced its RTK (real-time kinematic) version of MG-1S agricultural drone (launched in November 2016) would be launched sometime from April to June 2017 at a cost of CNY 23,000 [~USD 3,383] per unit.
+- In April 2017, DJI Technology announced its RTK (real-time kinematic) version of MG-1S agricultural drone (original version launched in November 2016) would be launched sometime from April to June 2017 at a cost of CNY 23,000 [~USD 3,383] per unit.
 The RTK version utilizes farmland positioning and pesticide spraying applications with the support of services from Qianxun.

 - In January 2017, China’s Vice-Minister of Agriculture classified drones as agricultural machinery.
 As such, the use of agricultural drones will be subsidized in targeted pilot regions.
 At the time, under 2% of China’s 122 million hectares of arable land utilized agricultural drones.